-Pope condemns 'fake news' and likens it to 'crafty serpent' in Genesis
+Pope warns against 'fake news' and likens it to 'crafty serpent' in Genesis

 A start date for the unit has not yet been set, but the Downing Street spokesman said UK Defense Secretary, Gavin Williamson, will give provide further details in a statement "in due course."

 While Trump is probably the most well known leader to use the term "fake news" to attack journalism he is not the only one.
 Authoritarian leaders have jumped on his bandwagon.
 Syria President Bashar Al-Assad discounted allegations of torture in one of his military prisons by saying "We are living in a fake news era."

 Rodrigo Duterte, President of the Philippines, tried to crack down on a story he didn't like by using the phrase "fake news" in a press conference.
 And Venezuela President Nicolas Maduro has tagged the global media as "fake news" when stories about his country are not of his liking.

 'Peace is the true news'